- Has a card

 Bitba Net Speed

-Usually bank transfers are booked 3 times a day, but that can vary on the bank of user, banking days or Bitbay load.
+Usually, bank transfers are booked 3 times a day, but that can vary on the bank of the user, banking days or Bitbay load.
 Of course, deposits made via cryptocurrencies are much faster.

-If annual turnover reaches €15,000, BitBay may require to complete a verification process (regarding to KYC regulations).
-More detailed information in other paragraph below.
-But keep in mind that this request can be call out earlier, for example when they need to confirm a bank payment.
+If annual turnover reaches €15,000, BitBay may require to complete a verification process (regarding KYC regulations).
+More detailed information in another paragraph below.
+But keep in mind that this request can be called out earlier, for example when they need to confirm a bank payment.

 Verification process and privacy

-Exchange may require to complete a verification process at a certain time.
-In that case it’s necessary to provide an ID or a Passport and utility or other bill (for an address verification).
-However, process is simple and hassle free.
+The exchange may require to complete a verification process at a certain time.
+In that case, it’s necessary to provide an ID or a Passport and utility or another bill (for address verification).
+However, the process is simple and hassle-free.
 That level of privacy should be enough for a starting crypto assets user, but that depends on a payment method selected and other requirements by a country of a user, activity, etc. If fiat currencies are involved, verification is required immediately for sure.

-By the way, user can complete a verification whenever he wants to.
-So it can help to speed up process in the future trades or purchases.
+By the way, a user can complete a verification whenever he wants to.
+So it can help to speed up a process in the future trades or purchases.

 It’s not the greatest one, but enough here.
-Users get 2 Factor Authentication and an additional verification when financial transaction are done.
+Users get 2 Factor Authentication and an additional verification when financial transaction is done.
 An SSL certificate comes as a default, not worth mentioning, probably.

-Bitbay has a huge knowledge base with standard answers, it’s pretty informative and most of issues can be resolved using methods offered there.
-Hotline is available, but open hours are limited from 8am till 8pm, still it’s open everyday.
+Bitbay has a huge knowledge base with standard answers, it’s pretty informative and most of the issues can be resolved using methods offered there.
+The hotline is available, but open hours are limited from 8 am till 8 pm, still it’s open every day.

 However, they used to accept credit/debit cards.
 So we miss some other deposit options.
 Also when trading amount breaks 15,000 €, verification will be asked.
 So privacy ends here lastly.
 We noticed that some features were removed since we reviewed Bitbay first time, and we liked these.